Inject Olympic Curling Directly into My Veins

 The Canadian mixed doubles team that just won the gold medal this morning was my favorite, although the dude on the team seemed a little dickish.
 You see, one person sort of escorts the rock down the ice and when their teammate screams, the escort sweeps in front of the rock so it will travel farther.
-In the semifinal against Norway, I noticed the Canadian dude was ignoring orders from his teammate.
+In the semifinal against Norway, I noticed the Canadian dude was ignoring orders from his teammate, who I later learned is his future wife.
 As someone who had watched curling for nearly two days at this point, I found this troubling.

 Then I learned on the broadcast that the man, John Morris, was once known, and I shit you not, as “the bad boy of curling.”

 That’s right, folks.
 Curling has bad boys like other sports.
 Rasheed Wallace in the NBA, Sean Avery in the NHL, A.J.
 Pierzynski in MLB, and now John Morris in curling.
 I laughed for a good five minutes about what constitutes a “bad boy” in curling.
 Is it ignoring your partners sweep/don’t sweep orders?